theopensourceway/guidebook/getting-started/new-project-checklist.md

 ---
 description:
-author: >-
-  Lisa Caywood <lcaywood@redhat.com>, Josh Berkus <jberkus@redhat.com, Bryan Behrenshausen <bryan.behrenshausen@sas.com>, Karsten Wade <kwade@redhat.com>
+author: Lisa Caywood <lcaywood@redhat.com>, Josh Berkus <jberkus@redhat.com, Bryan Behrenshausen <bryan.behrenshausen@sas.com>, Karsten Wade <kwade@redhat.com>
-updated: 2020-11-17T00:00:00.000Z
+updated: 2025-11-17
 ---

 # New Project Checklist

 This is a relatively simple checklist for you to consider when starting a new open source project, especially where the project may be starting small but wants room to grow.
-By _simple_ we mean: this list doesn't propose a process or project management for accomplishing these items.
+By "simple" we mean: This list doesn't propose a process or project management for accomplishing these items.
 In its most simple form it does not have definitions for items; it suggests what is to come without prescribing or demanding obedience to the list.

 These are separated out into several different lists, depending on the area covered:

-### Goals of project
+## Goals of project

 * [ ] Technical problem addressed by the project
 * [ ] Intended users and value proposition
 * [ ] Establish beginning roadmap with milestones

-### Market positioning
+## Market positioning

 * [ ] List of related/similar projects
 * [ ] Why a net-new project?